Assignment of Professional Development for Non-licensed Personnel

 Attention: Individual courses cannot be added to non-licensed accounts, nor can non-licensed accounts be upgraded to certified teacher or given access to the Certified Teacher Audience courses.
 This is based on intellectual property rights and copyrighted materials provided by subject matter experts at the time the course was created.

-Men and Women of Distinction: Milton Crenchaw
+Men and Women of Distinction: Gene L. Hatfield

 Based on the Arkansas PBS series Men and Women of Distinction, each course features an Arkansan whose life has had a profound effect on the development of the state, the character of its people, or its image beyond our borders.
 By highlighting these men and women, the series allows history to be told by the voices of those who lived it.
 This course meets the scheduled Arkansas history requirement as set forth in the Rules Governing Professional Development and required by ACA 6-17-703.

-CID AHA20044
+CID AHA20048

 TESS 1a